Why Everything Is CRUD

 Because ER really just reflects the way people think, ER modeling really applies to almost everything, not just to a narrow range of classic “business objects” like People, Accounts, and Orders.

 Further, ER modeling has nothing to do with how data is stored or even whether it is stored permanently at all.
 ER modeling is just a way of thinking about and describing something.
-ER modeling is not limited to SQL, and can even be applied to completely ephemeral client-side concepts that never have server storage (for example, outstanding requests).
+ER modeling is not limited to SQL, and can even be applied to completely ephemeral client-side concepts that never have server storage (for example, outstanding network requests).

 ER is also the conceptual underpinning of object-oriented programming.
 This means CRUD can also be applied to anything you might create as a class in an object-oriented programming language such as Java.
 “Create” is calling the constructor, “Update” is calling some setters, “Delete” is explicitly or implicitly discarding the object, and “Retrieve” is filtering a list.